What is first reading?

 First reading of a Bill can take place at any time in a parliamentary session.

 The short title of the Bill read is out and is followed by an order for the Bill to be printed.

 What happens after first reading?

-The next stage is second reading - the first opportunity for members of the Lords to debate the main principles and purpose of the bill.
+The next stage is second reading, the first opportunity for MPs to debate the general principles and themes of the Bill.